Is your dog missing a few teeth? Maybe more than a few? Learn how the needs of your toothless dog are not that much different of a chewing-abled dog.

-Not every dog that we call "toothless" is missing all of their teeth.
-For many dogs, especially those whose teeth have been pulled due to periodontal disease or tooth rot, they may be missing just enough teeth to make eating a bit more challenging.
+Not every dog that we call "toothless" is missing all of its adult teeth.
+Many dogs, especially those whose teeth have been pulled due to periodontal disease or tooth rot, may be missing just enough adult teeth dogs to make eating a bit more challenging.

 Dental Care for Toothless Dogs

-Whether your dog has no teeth or just a few, you still need to care for the remaining teeth and their gums.
-Regular tooth brushing is still necessary.
-In the case of a truly toothless dog, you should still be brushing their gums.
+Whether your dog has no teeth or just a few, you still need health care for the remaining teeth and gums.
+Regular tooth brushing is still necessary to eliminate your dog's bad breath and to massage their gums.

 It may feel silly to brush your dog's toothless gums, but it can stimulate the gums to improve blood flow and remove bacteria and debris that can accumulate in the small crevices in their mouth.

-To help you find the right diet for your toothless wonder, we’ve broken down some of the best food formats for toothless dogs:
+To help you find the right dog diet for your toothless wonder, we’ve broken down some of the best food formats for toothless dogs.

 I know we said kibble can be risky, but there are ways to work around that.
 First, start by picking a kibble with smaller-sized pieces.
-Even for a larger breed dog, smaller pieces can reduce the choking risks.
+Even for larger breed dogs, smaller pieces can reduce the choking risks.

-Next you’ll need to add some water to it.
-The water will absorb into the kibble and soften it so that your dog can mush the pieces easily with his tongue and gums.
-You'll need to let the kibble soak for a few minutes before feeding though.
+Next, you’ll need to add some warm water to it.
+The warm water will absorb into the kibble and soften it so that your dog can mush the pieces easily with his tongue and gums.
+Let the kibble soak for a few minutes before feeding.

-Pro Tip - For a little extra flavor, you can use bone broth or goat’s milk instead of water to soften the kibble pieces.
+Pro Tip - For a little extra flavour, you can use chicken broth or goat’s milk instead of warm water to soften the kibble pieces.
 This can help to boost calories and nutrition, especially if your dog is eating less than usual due to pain or recovery.

-For small and toy breeds, you should take it a step further by running the kibble through the blender or food processor before rehydrating.
-The final texture will be very similar to a pate wet food formula, which will be much easier for your toothless dog to lap up.
+For small and toy breeds, you should take it a step further by running the kibble through the blender or wet food processor before rehydrating.
+The final texture will be very similar to a pate wet food formula, which will be much easier for a dog with no teeth to eat.

-Moistened kibble should be treated like a canned food, and should not be left out for longer than 30 minutes.
+Moistened kibble should be treated like a canned food processor and should not be left out for longer than 30 minutes.
 Store uneaten portions in the fridge until your dog's next meal.

-One of the more obvious choices, wet foods like canned and pouch formulas, are more often the right texture for a dog without teeth.
-You can easily adjust the thickness by adding water or broth to make it easier to lap it up like a liquid.
+Wet dog foods, like canned, tetra paks, and pouch formulas, are more often the right texture for a dog without teeth.
+You can easily adjust the thickness by adding water or chicken broth to make it easier to lap it up like a liquid.

 Make sure you stick to wet foods that don’t have large chunks.
 These can easily be a choking hazard if the pieces are too firm or large for your dog to mash and safely swallow.

-If your dog is accustomed to a raw or high protein diet, then feeding a freeze-dried or dehydrated food might be the best choice.
+If your dog is accustomed to a raw or high-protein food diet, then feeding a freeze-dried or dehydrated food might be the best choice.

-Most freeze-dried and dehydrated foods are finely ground or flaked, so they quickly absorb moisture and leave a smooth pate texture.
-These minimally processed foods are easy to digest and are calorie and nutrient-dense so you can feed smaller more manageable portions.
+Most freeze-dried and dehydrated foods are finely ground or flaked, like Primal Pet Food, so they quickly absorb moisture and leave a smooth pate texture.
+These minimally processed dog foods are easy to digest and calorie and nutrient-dense, so you can feed your dog smaller, more manageable portions.

-If the diet you choose is raw, then your dog will benefit from the bacteria-fighting enzymes in raw meat.
-They help to control oral bacteria that can damage remaining teeth, inflame their gums, and cause nasty dog breath.
-This won’t replace toothbrushing, but it will help improve their oral health.
+If the soft food diet you choose is raw, then your dog will benefit from the bacteria-fighting enzymes in raw meat.
+Raw dog food diets help to control bad-breath-causing bacteria in your dog's mouth.
+This won’t replace toothbrushing, but it will help improve their oral health issues.

 Other Tips for Caring for Your Toothless Dog

-You might assume that your toothless dog will miss out on a lot of typical dog experiences, like chewing and toys.
-To put that myth to rest, let’s talk about all the ways that toothless dogs can still enjoy the finer things in dog life:
+You might assume that your dog with no teeth will miss out on a lot of typical dog experiences, like chewing and toys.
+To put that myth to rest, let’s talk about all the ways that dogs with no teeth can still enjoy the finer things in dog life.

 Teeth or no teeth, all dogs like to chew.
 Try offering your dog a soft rubber chew toy, like a puppy Kong.
-Even if they are just gumming it, they will still enjoy the experience.
-It helps to massage the gums and gives them a fun activity during down time.
+Even if they are just gumming it, they will still enjoy the chewing experience.
+It helps to massage the gums and gives them a fun activity during downtime.

 Many natural chews are too hard for a dog with no teeth to enjoy safely, but that doesn’t mean that he’s totally out of luck.
-There are some chews that are soft enough for your dog to gum, like dehydrated sweet potato chips.
-One of our favourite brands is Hagen Heritage Sweet Potato Chips.
+There are some chews that are soft enough for your dogs to gum, like dehydrated sweet potato chips.

 Pro Tip: These can be made at home.
 Check out this simple recipe to make some chewy, toothless-dog-approved, natural sweet potato chews.

-It’s best to always monitor your dog with any chew, but especially a toothless dog.
+It’s best to always monitor your dogs with any chew, especially a toothless dog.
 Make sure they are taking their time and softening the chew until they can break off small pieces that are safe to swallow.

 Even if they just lick it to death, it will still be a fun and yummy distraction.